 RG-Resort General area 1-4 40’ 50’

 -Dempsey/Nevados (Parcel 38)** 1-5 56’ 67’

+-Inn at the Village (Area 19A)*** 1-7 80’ 84’6”

 SL-Specialty Lodging area 1-4 40’ 50’

 Mammoth Crossing Sites

 Maximum permitted building heights for Mammoth Crossing Sites 1, 2 and 3, and areas of each site that may be developed at each height shall shall be as specified in Figures 3, 4 and 5.
 Maximum heights are “up to” amounts above those allowed for the RG zone (Site 1) and SL zones (Sites 2 and 3) (i.e. 40 Feet Maximum permitted height and 50 Feet maximum projected height) which shall be considered as the “base”, granted subject to project specific review and approval.
 Number of building levels may vary within these maximum heights, depending on building design and configuration.
 Maximum building heights shown in Figures 3, 4 and 5 may be increased by a maximum of ten feet, subject to the approval of the Planning Commission and Town Council, where it would result in a building of higher architectural quality than may be achieved at the lower maximum height.
 Peer-reviewed computer and physical modeling of such proposals shall be provided to demonstrate proposed building design.